-The United States currently has FTAs with 20 countries in place.
-These countries represent important customers for U.S. corn, sorghum, barley, ethanol, distiller’s dried grains with solubles (DDGS), corn gluten feed/meal and other co-products.
+The United States has signed free trade agreements with 20 countries – markets that consistently buy more than half of all U.S. exports of corn, sorghum, barley, ethanol, distiller’s dried grains with solubles (DDGS), corn gluten feed/meal and other co-products.

-This all-time high represents roughly 50 percent of the total 114 million tons (4.48 billion in bushel equivalent) of GIAF exports.
-The spread between trade to FTA partners compared to non-FTA partners has also shifted dramatically over the last 10 marketing years, further demonstrating the importance of having trade agreements in place to farmers.
+The spread between trade to FTA partners compared to non-FTA partners has shifted dramatically over the last 10 marketing years, further demonstrating the importance of having trade agreements in place to farmers.

-These 20 countries collectively represent approximately 10 percent of global domestic product (GDP).
-Negotiating additional trade agreements with countries accounting for a larger share of total GDP will be important to continuing to expand market access and exports for U.S. coarse grains and co-products, as has been successfully done with existing FTA partners.
+Negotiating additional trade agreements with countries accounting for large shares of GDP and growing populations and income bases will be important to continuing to expand market access and exports for U.S. coarse grains and co-products.

 The Council represents the U.S. feed grains industry in international trade negotiations in which the United States participates.